Harnessing the Power of Experience

-The Loran Group works with administration and frontline clinical teams to evaluate discharge/transition processes, emphasize strengths and identify opportunities to improve current policies and procedures.
+The Loran Group works with providers, hospital administration and frontline clinical teams to evaluate current processes, emphasize strengths and identify opportunities to improve current policies and procedures.
 We then design “best practices” implementation recommendations, including effective post-acute care network utilization.
-These efforts are driven by the goals of improving patient care and satisfaction, reducing unnecessary re-hospitalizations and ED utilization, maximizing resource utilization, and minimizing future financial penalties.
+These efforts are driven by the goals of improving patient care and satisfaction, reducing unnecessary resource utilization, minimizing costs, and maximizing return on investment.
 Furthermore, they support the Institute for Healthcare Improvement’s stated “Triple Aim” – improving the individual experience of care, improving the health of populations, and reducing the per capita costs of care for populations.

 As we continue to navigate the fast moving waters of change that is our healthcare system, we believe that there is no substitute for experience.
 There is no substitute for the Loran Group.